WINNING THE PRIZE

 100 PERSONAL WORDS:

-In this blog, I’m like a child colouring in the pictures of a colouring book.
-My sons, Reynold, a missionary in Uganda and a professional photographer, and Ron, Chief Ministry Officer of Crossroads, both ordained ministers, create the outlines.
+In this blog, I’m like a child colouring in the pictures in a colouring book.
+My sons, Reynold, a professional photographer, and Ron, Spiritual Director of Crossroads, both ordained ministers, create the outlines.
 Reynold has spent 3 months in Israel, Jordan, Turkey, Greece, and Italy to provide the pictures.
+He sends them electronically to Ron, who creates the blog format for me.
+Ron in turn sends it on to me.
+When I rise early each morning to read the Word, pray, and type the blog, there it is on my computer.
+I’m just filling in the blanks.
+It’s truly a team effort.
 The blessing of the entire leadership team of Crossroads is also important.
 Thank you everyone!!!

 Yours to “by all means save some,” hopefully by being “winsome,”